cheuklau/sre-interview-prep/README.md

-# sre-interview-prep
+# SRE Interview Preparation

+This repo contains resources for SRE interview preparation.
+It is divided into two sections:
+1. Cramming materials
+2. Fundamental materials

-The first part of this list contains resources that are good cramming material for SRE/Devops interviews.
-These resources actually work pretty well for 75% of the SRE/Devops interviews that you may face.
+The `cramming` directory contains resources that are useful for cramming for SRE/Devops interviews.
+These resources work well for 75% of the SRE/Devops interviews that you may face.
 For the other 25% (more selective companies), they require a deeper understanding that requires structured learning of fundamentals.

-For example, lets say they ask "describe the Linux booting process".
-Several of the resources below e.g., `linux-sys-admin`, `random` will give a cursory overview of the steps involved, but if the interviewer starts digging into a particular step e.g., with BIOS you will be lost without fundamental knowledge of computer architecture and assembly.
-Similar examples can be provided for other questions regarding application performance, memory management, CPU scheduling, etc.
+For example, lets say you are asked to describe the Linux booting process.
+Several of the resources in `cramming` will give a cursory overview of the steps involved, but if the interviewer starts digging deeper into a particular step, you will be lost without fundamental knowledge of computer architecture and assembly.
+Similar examples can be provided for other questions regarding application performance, memory management, CPU scheduling, etc. The `fundamentals` directory contains resources that are much more structured (i.e., full courses and textbooks) that provide a solid background to the material in `cramming`.

-# Good Cramming Material
+# Cramming Material

 - `algoexpert`
     * Contains problems solved in algoexpert stored in Jupyter Notebooks